-In recent years the Maldives has earned a reputation as one the best places in the world for diving.
-This is hardly a surprise as the country is over 90 percent water and the diversity of marine wildlife found underwater is simply astonishing.
+In recent years the Maldives has earned a reputation as one of the best places in the world for diving.
+This is hardly a surprise as the country is over 90 per cent water, and the diversity of marine wildlife found underwater is simply astonishing.

 Divers, underwater photographers, marine biologists and others interested in the world beneath the surface of the seas are flocking to the country to unravel the various mysteries of the deep and to enjoy its spectacular beauty.

 While there are many popular diving spots in the Maldives that tempt divers with their unique aspects and unusual sights, there is one area in the Maldives that has attracted worldwide attention in the last few years due to a unique seasonal phenomenon that occurs there every year.

-Shortly after tourism was introduced in to the Maldives in the late 1970s, the Government became aware of the need to protect some of the more vulnerable areas and species living in the Maldives if they wanted to ensure tourism would remain a sustainable product.
+Shortly after tourism was introduced into the Maldives in the late 1970s, the Government became aware of the need to protect some of the more vulnerable areas and species living in the Maldives if they wanted to ensure tourism would remain a sustainable product.

 This unique location gained international attention after UNESCO’s declaration of Baa Atoll as a UNESCO Biosphere Reserve in 2011.
-The astonishing Hanifaru Bay sometimes converging hundreds of mantas in the area for a hypnotic and spectacular ballet of underwater feeding as the 2,000lb giants feasted on Indian Ocean krill while thousands and thousands of tiny silversides swirled about them like glittering fairy dust.
+The astonishing Hanifaru Bay sometimes converged hundreds of mantas in the area for a hypnotic and spectacular ballet of underwater feeding as the 2,000lb giants feasted on Indian Ocean krill while thousands and thousands of tiny silversides swirled about them like glittering fairy dust.